GWH Award for Excellence in Electrical Geophysics

 • Instrumentation

 The Award, commemorated with an engraved silver bowl, is a tribute from the community for excellence in our profession.
-The geophysics community has supplied the previous GWH Trustees with many outstanding nominations since the initial award in 1997, and the HWT Trustees look forward to your participation in this process going forward.
+The geophysics community has supplied the GWH Trustees with many outstanding nominations since the initial award in 1997.
+Thank you very much for this.

 GWH Award History